strangerstudios/pmpro-signup-shortcode/readme.txt

 = .2 =
 * BUG FIX: Fixed bug where logged in users were being prompted about their insecure passwords.
 * BUG FIX: Fixed issue where session might not have been created before trying to save a new user's password there (for use with offsite checkouts like PayPal Express).
+* ENHANCEMENT: Showing a checkbox to agree to the Terms of Service page if one is set in the PMPro advanced settings.
+You can place your GDPR-related conditions in the TOS page and PMPro will track that the TOS has been agreed to.
 * ENHANCEMENT: Added a new attribute "custom_fields".
 When set to false or 0, the pmpro_checkout_after_username, pmpro_checkout_after_email, and pmpro_checkout_before_submit action hooks will not fire.
 This will stop Register Helper from adding fields to the checkout form.
 Note that required fields will still be required.
+If set to true or 1 specifically and Register Helper is loaded, then the pmprorh_pmpro_checkout_boxes() functino will fire to include fields from the checkout_boxes area at the bottom of the form.
 * ENHANCEMENT: Added 'hidelabels' attribute to shortcode to hide form labels and use input field placeholder text instead.
+Note for Register Helper fields, you will need to add a placeholder attribute to your fields.
+You can add an option like this: 'html_attributes' => array('placeholder'=>'Placeholder Text')
 * ENHANCEMENT: Added CSS classes to all form elements to allow for better style control.
 * ENHANCEMENT: Added the pmpro_checkout_after_user_fields action hook that is also on the PMPro checkout page now.
-* ENHANCEMENT: Showing a checkbox to agree to the Terms of Service page if one is set in the PMPro advanced settings.
-You can place your GDPR-related conditions in the TOS page and PMPro will track that the TOS has been agreed to.
 * ENHANCEMENT: Added translation support and a South African English translation.
 * ENHANCEMENT: Added a "login-link" class to the div wrapping the login link for styling.
 (Thanks, Rafe Colton)
 * ENHANCEMENT: Added some signup shortcode specific action hooks: pmpro_signup_form_before_fields, pmpro_signup_form_before_submit, pmpro_signup_form_after_submit, pmpro_signup_form_after_form.
 (Thanks, Rafe Colton)